Why is My Dog’s Nose Dry?

 Health conditions.

 Moredog sitting, pet sitting serious reasons for a dry nose could be due to autoimmune disease.
-There are many different diseases on this spectrum but the two most common are Lupus and Pemphigus – both of which cause not only a dry nose, but one which becomes cracked and bleeding.
+There are many different diseases on this spectrum, but the two most common are Lupus and Pemphigus – both of which cause not only a dry nose, but one which becomes cracked and bleeding.

 If your dog does have a dry nose, it doesn’t necessarily mean your dog is sick.
 However, it is always best to monitor the situation.
 Look out for accompanying symptoms that may indicate something else is going on.

-If, for instance, your dog is producing a lot of mucous from his nostrils – especially if this of a green or yellow colour – then this may very well suggest he may be ill.
-Also, check for sneezing, coughing, vomiting and swelling of the nose, face or mouth.
+If, for instance, your dog is producing a lot of mucous from his nostrils – especially if this of a green, or yellow, colour – then this may very well suggest he may be ill.

 Conclusion.